yufernando/MLPB/Problems/Rank Sales Leads/README.md

+# This is a modification
+Made on November 19th.

 # Rank Sales Leads
 Given a set of sales leads (i.e. prospective customers), rank which ones will most likely convert to a sale.